 To take countermeasures, an understanding of the factors which contribute to an aging population must be understood.
 These include not only better standards of living, but also low fertility rates.

-Some countries, on the other hand, have realized the problem and have taken appropriate measures.
+Some countries, on the other hand, have realized the problem and took appropriate measures.
 Singapore has similarly low fertility rates, but pro-immigration policies have kept the city state’s population growth healthy.

-The Singaporean government has even launched an online dating portal aimed at helping working professionals find love and marriage, eventually leading to higher birth rates.
-The country’s Social Development Network has personals on their website and holds matchmaking events for singles.
+The Singaporean government even launched an online dating portal aimed at helping professionals find love, eventually leading to higher birth rates.
+The country’s Social Development Network has personals on their website and holds matchmaking events.